|

 Pack your website with clear, interesting and accessible information about your products/services along with a frequently asked questions (FAQs) section.
 New products, sales information, seasonal products etc. also can be quickly publicised with a website.

-The second website option is to take your website a step further.
-With a full-blown e-commerce site (offering shopping-cart technology and encrypted credit-card processing) you'll have a virtual online store.
+This incorporates shopping-cart technology and encrypted credit-card processing and will give you a virtual online store.
 But this type of site really only makes sense if you have a number of products to sell or you're planning a catalogue of goods.
 Start out with a more modest site to see which makes more sense for your business.

 Signing up for an online mall.
 Another approach to the online-sales equation is to sign up as a tenant in an online mall.
 Online malls are the virtual counterparts to bricks-and-mortar malls, typically offering a number of 'departments' to choose from, advertising and promotional services and even shopping-cart technology and order processing.